Learn something new every day

 Alternate names for Bastille Day include Fete Nationale and 14 Juillet.
 The first is a reference to the idea that Bastille Day is a national party, a day on which no French citizens are expected to work.
 The other is a nod to the date on which Bastille Day occurs, the 14th of July.

-Fans of the Tour de France may note that Bastille Day coincides with the famous cycling race.
+Fans of the Tour de France may note the holiday coincides with the famous cycling race.
 The festival atmosphere of the race is often noticeably heightened on Bastille Day, especially when the French team puts a great deal of effort into taking that day's stage of the race.

 Commonly, people start celebrating Bastille Day the night before with fireworks and dancing.
 During the daylight hours of the 14th, it is traditional to see large parades and street parties.
-The President of France typically addresses the nation on Bastille Day, and the party picks up again in the evening.
-As with other patriotic holidays around the world, the French flag is often abundantly displayed during Bastille Day, and various incarnations of the national anthem are sung, hummed, or played on an assortment of musical instruments.
+The President of France typically addresses the nation on this day, and the party picks up again in the evening.
+As with other patriotic holidays around the world, the French flag is often abundantly displayed during the holiday, and various incarnations of the national anthem are sung, hummed, or played on an assortment of musical instruments.

 The holiday commemorates the 1789 invasion of the Bastille, an infamous French prison.
 This event was a major catalyst in the French Revolution, since it represented a popular uprising against what was viewed as an oppressive institution.
 Although the storming of the Bastille ended up having little practical use, it proved to be a valuable rallying point, and it was celebrated in 1790 with the Fete de Federation.